DV

 What is the difference between TSPY and XDTE?

-TSPY (SPY Growth & Daily Income ETF) tracks SPDR S&P 500 ETF Trust (SPY) with a growth strategy, while XDTE (Roundhill ETF Trust - Roundhill S&P 500 0DTE Covered Call) tracks SPX with a covered call approach.
+TSPY (SPY Growth & Daily Income ETF) tracks SPDR S&P 500 ETF Trust (SPY) with a growth approach, while XDTE (Roundhill ETF Trust - Roundhill S&P 500 0DTE Covered Call) tracks SPX with a covered call approach.
 They are issued by TappAlpha and Roundhill Investments respectively.

 Can I hold both TSPY and XDTE?